nitram509/ntgrrc/README.md

 Legend: \
 ✅ = successfully tested \
 ?  = unknown \
-experimental = partially tested, and could lack some features
+experimental = The support for GS316xxx models is limited to showing the port status.

 ## download & installation